Renault Clio

 Behind the wheel

 Clios on Ulcinj plates are usually the 1.0 TCe petrol paired with a five-speed manual, and on a fortnight rental that combination is the calmest one to live with.
-The three-cylinder is breathless when you push it, but nobody rents a Clio to push it, the appeal is a gearbox light enough that slow bay traffic never bothers the left leg, a dashboard that reads clearly under bright Adriatic sun, and seats that are still comfortable after four straight days of day-trips.
-The cabin rides better than a 208 on the Velika Plaža speed bumps and is quieter than a Yaris on the Sozina motorway run.
+The three-cylinder is breathless when you push it, but nobody rents a Clio to push it.
+The appeal is a gearbox light enough that the speed-tabled coast road from Pristan to the Stari Grad walls never bothers the left leg, a dashboard that reads clearly under the southern Adriatic glare, and seats that are still comfortable after a fourth straight day of ferrying kit out to the kitesurf beach.
+The cabin rides better than a 208 over the patched tarmac on the Velika Plaža access lanes and is quieter than a Yaris on the Sozina motorway run.

 On Ulcinj roads